'SNL' returns for work-at-home version with host Tom Hanks

 “It is good to be here, though it also very weird to be here hosting ‘Saturday Night Live’ at home,” Hanks said, speaking from his kitchen.
 “It is a strange time to try and be funny, but trying to be funny is ‘SNL’s whole thing.”

-Hanks, in a close-cropped haircut he said was done for a movie, was one of the first celebrities — along with wife Rita Wilson — to test positive for the virus.
+Hanks, in a close-cropped haircut he said was done for a movie, announced last month that he and his wife Rita Wilson tested positive for the virus.
 They recuperated while in Australia.

 The world's new way of keeping in contact — Zoom meetings — was ripe for satire.
 The show's “cold open” showed all cast members arrayed in an onscreen gallery familiar to many working from home.